12 Substation Protection Equipment You Must Recognize

 10. Earthing

-For the safety of operational staff and electrical equipment, it is crucial to provide efficient, reliable, and durable Earthing in substations and switching stations.
+Provide efficient, reliable, and durable Earthing in substations and switching stations.
+It ensures the safety of operational staff and electrical equipment.
 Voltage levels do not exceed acceptable limits, and a robust ground connection dissipates the fault to the earth.
+Earthing connects the electrical equipment to the earth's overall mass.

 11. Fencing